Yiyi127/sdet_test/README.md

 Design Pattern: Page Object Model(POM)

-Description: This test project use selenium and TestNG in Java, to open googld image search engine and search customed search terms, and click top 10 images.
+Description: This test project use selenium and TestNG in Java.
+Assert by the first return result.

-For future use, this project can change the website and search terms and the number of clicking images.
+For future use, this project can change the website and search terms and the different assert ways.

 ## 1. Install the necessary packages
 ```